Creating Plugins

 Events

-api.on(event: string, handler: (data: any) => void) // Listen for events
+api.on(event: string, handler: (data: unknown) => void): void // Listen for events

 Next Steps